datacarpentry/python-ecology-lesson/_episodes/03-index-slice-subset.md

 ### Python Syntax Cheat Sheet

-Use can use the syntax below when querying data by criteria from a DataFrame.
+We can use the syntax below when querying data by criteria from a DataFrame.
 Experiment with selecting various subsets of the "surveys" data.

 * Equals: `==`